On simultaneous conjugation of permutations: Introduction

-Let $X,Y$ be Riemann Surfaces where $X$ has genus $g$, and $f:X\rightarrow Y$ be a nonconstant rational map of degree $n$.
-Then the monodromy group $G$ of this cover is a transitive group of degree $n$, where $G$ is the Galois group of the Galois closure of $C(X)/C(Y)$.
-What restrictions are placed on $G$ if we fixed the genus of $X$?
-See \cite{G,GN,GT} for more background on this problem, and these references show that $G$ is a primitive permutation group of degree $n$ when $Y=P^1$ and $f$ is indecomposable.
-The natural question is for which primitive group $G$ appear as the monodromy group of an indecomposable low genus covering $f:X\rightarrow P^1$, and for $G$ which is not alternating or symmetric (in their natural action) what are the corresponding covers $f$?
+Let $X,Y$ be Riemann Surfaces where $X$ has genus $g$, and $f:~X\rightarrow Y$ be a nonconstant rational map of degree $n$.
+The monodromy group $G$ of this cover, that is, the Galois group of the Galois closure of $\rm{C(X)/C(Y)}$.
+So $G$ is a transitive group of degree $n$.
+See \cite[~Page~1,~Chapter~1]{GS}, the main problem some scholars are interested in is the following: if we fix the genus of $X$, what restrictions are placed on $G$?
+For more background on this problem, refer to \cite{GN,GT}.
+Actually, the critical case to investigate is when $Y=\rm{P^1}$ and $f$ is indecomposable because $G$ is a primitive permutation group of degree $n$ in this case.
+The natural question is for which primitive group $G$ appear as the monodromy group of an indecomposable low genus covering $f:~X\rightarrow\rm{P^1}$, and for $G$ which is not alternating or symmetric (in their natural action) what are the corresponding covers $f$?
 This is the problem of the classification of monodromy groups, which was started by Guralnick and Thompson after the classification of finite simple groups and its roots lie in the work of Ritt and Zariski.
+The classification of monodromy groups is a long project with many people involved, for some results and history see \cite{GS}.